 We were overwhelmed by a mix of creative, reflective and thought provoking submissions.
 More than 80 members submitted almost 100 essay pitches.

 Thanks to everyone that submitted their ideas.
 Today we’ve published a list of the essays and contributors for the final book.

-You can check it out for yourself.
+You can check it out for yourself (opens as a PDF).
 I hope you’ll agree that it’s going to be a fantastic celebration of the CIPR and its volunteers in driving practice and professionalism over the past 70 years, with a strong nod to the future.

 That’s an important point.
 Platinum is as much a celebration of the CIPR as it is a recognition of the voluntary effort that contributes to its success in raising standards in public relations.

 Contributors represent almost every community and discipline within the CIPR.
 More than 40 essays cover every aspect of the history and practice of modern public relations as a management discipline, and highlight the opportunities that we have going forwards.